It is time to get away. It is only for a day or so. Let’s go!

 You can start with hiking.
 Along the way be sure to be on the lookout for wildlife.
 The bird watching is amazing.
 You may also spot white-tailed deer, raccoons, turkeys, elk, and the dreaded black bear.
 Please familiarize yourself with the important safety precautions if you spot a bear.

-Camping and bicycling, as well as picnicking, is encouraged.
+Camping and bicycling, as well as picnicking, are encouraged.
 The park contains over 384 miles of roads so check with the rangers before deciding where to start.

 Rocky Mountain National Park is a true wonder in North Carolina.